naninovel/docs/docs/guide/custom-commands.md

 }
 ```

-Notice `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (ie parameter contain [script expressions](/guide/script-expressions)); in this case the resource should be loaded inside `ExecuteAsync` method.
+Notice `ClipPath.DynamicValue` check: we wouldn't be able to preload the resource in case the name is only known when the command is executed (ie parameter contain [script expressions](/guide/script-expressions)); in this case the resource should be loaded inside `Execute` method.

 ### Command Examples